Please enable JavaScript to ensure auto alt text generation works properly

 Let’s start with the obvious: AI is no longer a hypothetical in recruiting.
 It’s here.
 It's fast.
 And it’s going to break your talent acquisition team structure if you’re not paying attention.

-We’re entering a world where the tasks AI can do are multiplying every quarter: resume screening, job matching, interview scheduling, even candidate assessments.
+We’re entering a world where the tasks AI can assist with are multiplying every quarter: resume screening, job matching, interview scheduling, even surfacing candidate insights from video responses and assessments.
+For TA teams drowning in applicant volume, this means you can finally screen everyone without spending your entire week on phone screens.
 That means one of two things will happen to your team.

 1. You proactively restructure it around where AI ends and human value begins.